ryn-cx/full-stack-fastapi-template/README.md

 - 🧪 Run backend tests on a seperate database.
 - ✨ Generate the frontend client using uvx instead of Python.
 - 🌐 Automatically configure CORS for production frontend.
 - 🏠 Set the default production URL to be the root domain instead of the dashboard subdomain.
+- 🧹 A sctricter linter configuration with many changes applied to make the code base more consistent.
+- 🪝Call Python through uv in scripts instead of calling it directly.
 ## Technology Stack and Features

 - ⚡ [**FastAPI**](https://fastapi.tiangolo.com) for the Python backend API.